- Faculty and Staff

 Students are financially responsible for all fees incurred by course registration.
 Discontinuing attendance at classes, notification to the instructor, or stopping payment on a cheque does not constitute official withdrawal from a course.

 Students are free to add or drop courses through the online registration system without financial penalty (unless all courses are dropped-see below) while the system is open (see the appropriate registration guide for details).
 Dropped courses do not appear on the student transcript.

 Students who drop all courses between the start of term date and the drop date will be charged a full drop fee calculated at $100 per credit dropped to a maximum of $500.
 This also applies to students who may be granted back dated drops through the Registrar's office/Dean's office.

 After the posted drop date, students may submit a course withdrawal form to the Office of the Registrar in order to discontinue registration in a course.
 Withdrawn courses appear on the student transcript, along with the date of withdrawal.
 The final date to withdraw from courses without academic penalty is posted in the appropriate registration guide.
 Please note that the final date to withdraw without academic penalty IS NOT the same as the final date to DROP without financial penalty.
 All WITHDRAWALS have financial penalties.

 All courses registered or withdrawn after the appropriate drop date count as attempts.
-Students who have attempted 4.0, 4.5 or 5.0 credits are charged a flat fee for tuition, and are not entitled to a refund of fees for courses withdrawn.
+Students who have attempted 4.0 or more are charged a flat fee for tuition, and are not entitled to a refund of fees for courses withdrawn.

 Students who have attempted fewer than 4.0 credits during a fall/winter session are charged per credit.
 If a per credit student withdraws from a course after the appropriate drop date, the applicable course tuition will be reversed, and a withdrawal charge, based upon the recorded date of withdrawal, will be applied.